 - In Windows 7, select Start > Control Panel > Mail > Show Profiles.

 - Next, select Add option and in the Profile Name field, type a profile name and then select OK.

 - Now, enter an email address and password for the primary email account which you use in Outlook and go through the on-screen prompts to complete the process.

-- Once your profile gets created, select “prompt for a profile to be used” on the “Show Profiles” dialog.
+- Once your profile gets created, select “Prompt for a profile to be used” on the “Show Profiles” dialog.

 - Then, start “Outlook” and select your new profile.

-NOTE: If creating a new profile resolved the issue, delete your old profile by going to Show Profiles dialog.
+NOTE: If creating a new profile resolved the issue, delete your old profile by going to the Show Profiles dialog.